elusivecodes/FrostCore/README.md

 Find the first child of each element matching a filter.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `filter` is either a function that accepts a node argument, a standard CSS selector, a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object that the nodes will be filtered by.

 ```
 const child = core.child(nodes, filter);
 ```

 Find all children of each element, and optionally matching a filter.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `filter` is either a function that accepts a node argument, a standard CSS selector, a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object that the nodes will be filtered by.
+- `first` is a boolean indicating whether to only return the first child matching a filter, and will default to *false*.
+- `elementsOnly` is a boolean indicating whether to ignore text and comment nodes, and will default to *true*.

 ```
 const children = core.children(nodes, filter, first = false, elementsOnly = true);